-Note: the default recording length could be parameterized in the Loop4Live config file into Ableton Live (see section 6D.4.
-DESCRIPTION OF THE LOOP4LIVE CONFIGURATION PARAMETERS).
+Note: the default recording length could be parameterized in the Loop4Live config file into Ableton Live (see section 6D.
+LOOP4Live CONFIGURATION IN ABLETON Live.
 Warp aspect is explained in Ableton Live main concept later in this manual).

 - Signature: change signature of the song.
 You can also position the signature in the scene name (cf. section 10A.3.
-Scene NAME: SCENE SETTING). - Metronome: enable or disable metronome play. - Tempo: change song tempo.
+Scene NAME: SCENE SETTING). - o Metronome: enable or disable metronome play. - Tempo: change song tempo.